 If the property is going to be sold and the personal representative has been awarded “full authority,” there is no reason to go through the entire court confirmation process, run up extra attorney and miscellaneous fees, and pay real estate commissions, etc.

-If you want to learn more about how to avoid probate in Southern California, reach out to us today!
+If you want to learn more about how to avoid probate in Greater Los Angeles, reach out to us today!

 California Probate Attorney Summarizes Probate Process